gmayock/tic-tac-toe/README.md

 # hello-world guide
 https://guides.github.com/activities/hello-world/

+Note - I followed this guide, as this was my first GitHub repo.
+I also wrote a bit of prose.

 << Practicing making a branch, opening, and merging a pull request. >>

 Hello.
 You are looking at a computer screen. \